 Results: This is one of the best conventional moisturizers I have ever used.
 It’s not too light, it’s not too heavy, but it’s just right!
 For me, most moisturizers feel like they are lacking in something and my skin feels like it’s not properly moisturized, despite applying plenty of layers underneath.
 Finding a well balanced moisturizer, such as this one, really completes a routine for me and leaves my skin finally feeling comfortable.
 This one contains compounds found naturally within the skin so it restores these components like a supplement and it has helped to keep my skin normal.
 Lately I’ve been applying it on top of Stark Skincare’s City Recalibrating Oil and Earthwise Beauty’s Ruby Oil (in different routines) and it helps to really lock in and retain all that goodness.
 It also helps to cut down on any shiny finish from the oil.
 On it’s own, or on top of other products, it leaves a slightly dewy finish.
 It has a moussey texture and a lovely spread.
 I’ve already repurchased this along with Buffet!
 Cons: With the first few applications I experienced a “tingling” type of sensation for a few minutes each time.
 Although it was strange and slightly alarming, it was painless so I decided to keep using it.
 It entirely stopped after 3 applications.
 After a friend described a similar reaction to another product (not from The Ordinary) I compared ingredient lists and after some research I found that one of the amino acids, L-Arginine, can cause this tingling within the skin when taking as an oral supplement, so I assume it takes on a similar reaction when applied topically in skincare.
 If you experience this same reaction, it should subside after the first few applications.
 Applying less product can also help to avoid this reaction.
 7 month update: Yet another Ordinary product that I had to chuck.
 It made my skin feel wonderful, but again, over time I realized it doesn’t play well on top of other layers.
 I would still recommend this moisturizer, but beware the possibility that it might not mesh well with other products.

 Final verdict: I’m really glad I took the leap and tried these products despite my concerns from negative reviews and my presumptions based on their prices.
 5 positive experiences out of 6 is not bad at all!
 Not to mention, I already emptied 2 products and bought backups.
 How often do I do that?!
 I don’t know that I would consider any of these products holy grail (as of yet) but a few of these have found themselves as staples in my current skincare collection.
 The bottom line: if your skincare routine is missing any of these active ingredients that they offer, and you truly need it, these make great supplements.
 If you already have a face moisturizer with niacinamide, you can skip that serum.
 Likewise with hyaluronic acid, squalane, or any of these individual ingredients that could be found within products you already have.
 If you just ran out of your favorite chemical exfoliator but you feel it’s super expensive, The Ordinary’s are an affordable option to try.
 Some of these products lack a certain elegance, and chances are there are products out there that contain all of these active ingredients in one simple formula.
 Be a conscious consumer, even when the products are super affordable!
 For now, I’m loving most of these products I’ve tried so far and I have a few others on my wishlist, including some of their vitamin C formulas, rosehip oil, and foundation.
-EDIT: Check the above product experiences for my 7 month update!
-Some of these ended up not working for me.
+EDIT: Check the above product experiences for updates.
+Most of these ended up not working for me.
 If I didn’t provide an update, it means I still love it.

 The Ordinary’s Regimen Guide – Be sure to check individual product pages for usage information and contraindications.
 This is critical info to learn when using chemical exfoliators like AHA and BHA.